Revenue-based financing

 Prospect of revenue

 Revenue-based financing bridges the gap in your cash flow.
 “At times when you need extra funding, you can borrow money which you then repay based on your revenue.
 If you earn less, your repayments will also be lower, and if you earn more, you will be able to repay the loan sooner.”
-Vink states that this form of financing is slightly more expensive than the traditional way, but a lot more flexible: “There are currently several providers operating in the market.
-We have had positive experiences with Wayflyer: they helped us through the seasonal peak twice, during which we had to buy extra stock.”
+Vink notes that this form of financing is slightly more expensive than the traditional ways, but it is a lot more flexible: “There are currently several providers operating in the market.
+We have had positive experiences with Wayflyer: they helped us through the seasonal peak twice, when we had to buy extra stock.”